 “construct their own” clinical program or receive academic credit for

 any internship or externship that has not been approved by the Law

-Note, however, that commencing in Fall 2011, the Law School streamlined the process by which students can apply to set up and receive academic credit for a broader array of externship opportunities than were previously available.
+Note, however, that students can apply to set up and receive academic credit for a broad array of externship opportunities.
 See section 13.3 ("Externships").

-Finally, the American Bar Association requires that law students at ABA-approved law schools receive no monetary compensation for their academic work in any clinical program (incidental out-of-pocket expenses excepted).
+Finally, the American Bar Association requires that law students at ABA-approved law schools receive no monetary compensation for their academic work in any clinical program or externship course (incidental out-of-pocket expenses excepted).

 Each summer a cross-section of courses from the law curriculum is offered.
 The courses offered depend on faculty availability in any given summer, although typically several required courses (both for the J.D. degree and for Diploma Privilege) are offered.
 Courses that form part of the First-Year Program (with the exception of the first-year electives) are not offered during the summer.

 Law School summer courses are offered in a series of sessions.
 In the first, a three-week Intersession, a student may generally take only one course.
 Intersession usually meets from late May to mid-June.